Graduation & Commencement

 - The deadline to apply for graduation is usually within the first few weeks of the semester, so you must apply at least a couple months in advance.
-The Graduate School sets the graduation application deadline and is strict about allowing exceptions.
+The Graduate College sets the graduation application deadline and is strict about allowing exceptions.
 If you missed the deadline to apply for graduation, please connect with your academic advisor or student success coordinator.

 - Graduation fees: master's and doctoral students pay $50 when applying to graduate.
 If you are not prompted to enter a payment or receive an error, please contact Angie Cook to assist.
 Certificate students do not have a graduation fee.

 We receive a lot of common questions regarding next steps after students complete the Graduation Application, so please read on for those answers.